hrishi-19/nodejs-forty4HZ-/README.md

 ## SET UP
 Clone the repository to your local machine

- To install the depending run the command
+ To install the dependencies run the command
  ```bash
     npm install
 ```